Best vegetables for tempura: Recipe, uses & serving suggestions

-A big perk to this recipe is that you don’t have to feel too guilty, since tempura vegetables are definitely a healthier alternative to other fried foods.
+A big perk to this recipe is that you don’t have to feel too guilty, since tempura vegetables are definitely a healthier alternative to other fried food.

-Fun fact: one portion of vegetable tempura, as served by Wagamama, contains 384 calories.
+Fun fact: 1 portion of vegetable tempura, as served by Wagamama, contains 384 calories.

-But aside from the numbers, the fact that the majority of food content consists of healthy produce certainly offers its own nutritional advantages.
+But aside from the numbers, the fact that the majority of tempura is healthy produce certainly offers its own nutritional advantages.

 Though this will differ depending on which ingredients you use, vegetables in general are an excellent source of vitamins and minerals.

-The type of oil you use can therefore determine how much of their nutritional properties the vegetables retain.
+Therefore, the type of oil you use can determine how much of its nutritional properties the vegetables retain.

-Interestingly, one study found that vegetables can stay healthier when fried in extra virgin olive oil.
+Interestingly, 1 study found that vegetables can stay healthier when fried in extra virgin olive oil.

-Tempura dipping sauce is not only light and refreshing but incredibly easy to make.
+Tempura dipping sauce is not only light and refreshing, but it’s also incredibly easy to make!